 stream_packet_type specifies the stream packet type, i.e., the type of syntax structure contained in the stream packet as specified in Table 6-1.

-Stream packets that have stream_packet_type in the range of UNSPEC_20 to UNSPEC_517, inclusive, for which semantics are not specified, shall not affect the decoding process specified in this Specification.
+Stream packets that have stream_packet_type in the range of RESERVED_20 to RESERVED_517, inclusive, shall not be present in bitstreams conforming to this version of Specification, and are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore (remove from the bitstreams and discard) stream packets in which stream_packet_type is in this range.

 Table 6-1 – Stream packet types